d893a/local-ml-models/local_ml_hardware_alternatives.md

             clearance, standard 2-slot GPU (<38mm thickness) recommended for optimum cooling
         -   Case dimensions (LxWxH): 547 x 240 x 475 mm
+    -   A 4U cassis cannot accommodate the [NVIDIA RTX PRO 6000 Blackwell Desktop](https://www.techpowerup.com/gpu-specs/rtx-pro-6000-blackwell.c4272)
+        version.
+The card is 137 mm high, but the power connector is located at the top.
+The RTX 4090 is the same height, and the power connector is also located on the top.
+The [Squeezing an RTX 4090 into the 4u Rosewell Server Chassis](https://youtu.be/HQ2EEQkbk8Y?t=289) video demonstrates that even though the card itself fits into the cassis, the protruding power connector prevents mounting the lid.
 -   GPU:
     -   AM5/X870E platforms split the CPU PEG lanes to x8/x8 for dual GPUs; x16/x16 isn’t available.
     -   Physical fit: most RTX 5090 cards are 3–3.5-slot wide.
 Fitting two often requires: